Interesting facts on climate change

 Rising global temperatures

-A rising trend in global temperatures has been noticed after analyzing data for the last century.
-Scientists are aware that the difference in temperatures around the world is very wide apart, but after taking readings at specific locations over a long period of time, it is observed that there are more places warming up than cooling down.
+A rising trend in global temperatures has been seen after analyzing data for the last century.
+Scientists are aware that the difference in temperatures around the world is wide apart but, after taking readings at specific locations over a long period, it is observed that more places are warming up than cooling down.

 From 1900-2009, global average surface temperatures rose by approximately 0.7°C (1.3°F).
-It has also been noted that the rate of increase has risen in recent time.
+It has also been noticed that the rate of increase has risen in recent times.

 Source: Climate Change: Global Temperature, by LuAnn Dahlman, August 30, 2009

 Glaciers are massive amounts of snow that have stayed long enough to harden into blocks of ice.
-Smaller blocks could be the size of a football field and larger once could be hundreds of kilometers long.
+Smaller blocks could be the size of a football field, and larger ones could be hundreds of kilometers long.
 Glaciers can move like rivers too.
-On the average, glaciers are losing ice at the rate of about 28 inches of water per year.
+On average, glaciers are losing ice at a rate of about 28 inches of water per year.
 Scientists revealed that even though only a small fraction of glaciers have been monitored since 1980, the trend is one that we need to be aware of.

-In December 2014, Nasa's Orbiting Carbon Observatory (OCO-2) released its first map of the Earth's surface where carbon dioxide is being emitted and absorbed.
-Even though the mission is in its early stages, the data will help scientists to better understand how human activities affects climate.
-Source: NASA http://www.nasa.gov/jpl/oco2/nasas-spaceborne-carbon-counter-maps-new-details/index.html#.VJOTVsAClA
+In December 2014, Nasa’s Orbiting Carbon Observatory (OCO-2) released its first map of the Earth’s surface where carbon dioxide is being emitted and absorbed.
+Even though the mission is in its early stages, the data will help scientists to better understand how human activities affect climate.

 Source: NASA http://www.nasa.gov/jpl/oco2/nasas-spaceborne-carbon-counter-maps-new-details/index.html#.VJOTVsAClA